The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 Example - Interest rate forecast model

-Disclaimer: This model is only to be used with the intention of demonstrating the "Run Excel Calculation Model".
+Disclaimer: This model will only be used to demonstrate the "Run Excel Calculation Model".
 Any other use besides its original intention is not supported.

-In this section, we will go through a short example on how to use the Run Excel Calculation Model step to predict spot rates for the next 12 months for three different economic scenarios (High-Interest Rates, Medium-Interest Rates, Low-Interest Rates).
+In this section, we will give a short example of using the Run Excel Calculation Model step to predict spot rates for the next 12 months for three different economic scenarios (High-Interest Rates, Medium-Interest Rates, and Low-Interest Rates).

 Attached to this article are two excel files to view.
-The input file and model file are stored in "OU Input and Model" and the corresponding output is stored in "OU Scenario Outputs".
+The input and model files are stored in "OU Input and Model" and the corresponding output is stored in "OU Scenario Outputs".

 If you open the "OU Input and Model" and examine the "Inputs" tab, you should see the following input table.

 We note that the input data is contained within the range "A3:D5".
-Hence, in the source data range, we will specify the following information.
+Hence, we will specify the following information in the source data range.

 We will now need to specify the name of the Worksheet that contains the model.
 In this case, the worksheet is named "Model".

-If we take a look at the "Model" worksheet we see that the input parameters of this Model is held within the range "A2:B4".
+If we look at the "Model" worksheet, we see that the input parameters of this Model are held within the range "A2:B4".

 We then set the parameters: